 Every summer, the youth travel to a community to spend a week working on whatever projects they need help with.
 Over the years, they have traveled as far as Maine but have also stayed close to home doing work in the church and surrounding Richmond community.
 During the school year, youth also assist in local missions like CARITAS, and Rise Against Hunger, both of which take place twice a year at River Road Church, Baptist.

-In the fall and spring, the youth go on weekend-long retreats to places such as Airfield Conference Center and Westview on the James.
+In the fall and spring, the youth go on weekend-long retreats.
 During these retreats, the youth participate in activities such as recreation, small group discussions, large group devotions, and worship.
 The retreats are meant for students to have a chance to breathe and rest from all of their outside pressures and to have a closer relationship with God.

 Since its inception in 1992, our youth have been taking part in PASSPORT camps which take place every summer in towns up and down the East Coast.
 At PASSPORT, youth explore their faith with other campers from around the United States through bible study, group activities, and missions.
-More recently, youth have also attended Unidiversity camp in Knoxville, Tennessee.
-In our program, many youth love both of these camps for their ability to draw them closer to God and renew their spiritual lives.
+In our program, many youth love camp for its ability to draw them closer to God and renew their spiritual lives.

 Interested in learning more about the basics of the Christian faith and what it means to be a member of the Church?
 Twice annually, we offer an Inquirers’ class for middle or high school students who are considering baptism or who have already been baptized, but would like a “refresher course” in the foundations of their faith journey.
 The class includes small group discussions about the life of Christ, faith, church membership, baptism, communion, and spiritual growth designed to provide students further opportunity to deepen their relationship with Christ and the church universal.